Flooding pummels Yellowstone region, leaves many stranded

 HELENA, Mont.
-(AP) — Raging floodwaters that pulled houses into rivers and forced rescues by air and boat began to slowly recede Tuesday across the Yellowstone region, leaving tourists and others stranded after roads and bridges were knocked out by torrential rains that swelled waterways to record levels.
+(AP) — Floodwaters higher than any in more than a century tore through Yellowstone National Park and surrounding areas, sweeping away houses, washing out bridges and roads, stranding tourists and residents, and prompting frantic helicopter and raft rescues.

-The flooding across parts of southern Montana and northern Wyoming forced the indefinite closure of Yellowstone National Park just as a summer tourist season that draws millions of visitors annually was ramping up.
+The flooding across parts of southern Montana and northern Wyoming from days of rain and a rapidly melting snowpack indefinitely closed one of the nation’s most iconic parks just as a summer tourist season that draws millions of visitors was ramping up.

-Just north of the park, hundreds of people remained isolated after the Yellowstone River and its tributaries washed away the only roadways in and out of the area.
+North of the park, hundreds of people remained isolated Tuesday after the Yellowstone River crested higher than ever recorded in a chocolate brown torrent that washed away anything in its path.
+While no one has been reported killed or injured, waters were only starting to recede Tuesday and the full extent of the destruction wasn’t yet known.

-Near Gardiner, Montana, campground manager Marshall Haley said some people had evacuated before the roads washed out after being warned that the river was rising.
-But others stayed behind and now couldn't leave, he said.
-There was no word on when the roads could be repaired and re-opened.

-“We’re on an island so to speak,” said Haley.
-“Most of the motels were full, and the store's going to run out of food pretty soon probably because no truck can get down here.”
+“It is just the scariest river ever,” Kate Gomez of Santa Fe, New Mexico, said Tuesday.
+“Anything that falls into that river is gone.
+The swells are huge and it’s just mud and silt.”

 The towns of Cooke City and Silvergate, just east of the park, were also isolated by floodwaters.